hexydec/versions/README.md

-# versions
+# Browser and Platform Versions
-A list of browser, engine and platform version numbers, along with release dates
+A list of browser, engine and platform version numbers, along with release dates.